Murano Island Venice Italy

 Venice, Italy

-Home to the craft of glass making, Museo del Vetro glass museum and rare mosaics
+The Venice island of Murano is home to the craft of glass making, the Museo del Vetro glass museum and rare mosaics

 Murano is known worldwide for its craftsman made glass.